 The HeatStress-Lab headed by the group leader Dr. Sotirios Fragkostefanakis describes the subsequent processes focusing on the plant reaction to altered environmental conditions like temperature fluctuations.

 Altogether, the unified research in these four fields will lead to a global understanding of the molecular principles that allow cellular homeostasis and surveillance.

-The spectrum of our work ranges from the investigation of the structure and function of single proteins (e. g. from pea) over the analysis of energetic processes in isolated membranes (e.g. from cyanobacteria/Anabaena), and of evolutionary processes, to genetic analysis of environmentally regulated processes in plants using the model system Arabidopsis thaliana.
+The spectrum of our methods ranges from the investigation of the structure and function of single proteins over the analysis of energetic processes in isolated membranes, and evolutionary processes, to genetic analysis of environmentally regulated processes in plants using different plant model systems.